ellysh/bash-programming-from-scratch/manuscript/answers.md

 The `/usr` path stores text files.
 So, there is no reason to check other system paths.

 Now let's count the number of lines in the found files.
-We should add the `-exec` action with the `wc` utility call to do this.
-The resulting command looks like this:
+The `wc` utility can do this task.
+We should call the utility using the `-exec` action.
+Then the resulting command looks like this:
 {line-numbers: false, format: Bash}
 ```
 find /usr -name "*.txt" -exec wc -l {} +